 Confluence is the WCCN’s biennial gathering that provides an indispensable space for learning and professional community-building within the collaborative conservation field.
 This gathering’s location interchanges between Fort Collins, CO (where the WCCN is based), and hubs of collaborative conservation across the West.

-We are individuals and organizations in Arizona, California, Colorado, Idaho, Montana, New Mexico, Nevada, Oregon, Texas, Utah, Wyoming—and expanding across the West—working in forests, grasslands, and watersheds.
+We are individuals and organizations across the Western United States, working in forests, grasslands, and watersheds.

 Learn more about our members, where they are located, and how to connect with us!